 Brown rice stuffing made with Italian chicken sausage, celery, mushrooms, and onions.
-Serve this as a Thanksgiving side dish or you can even enjoy this as a meal.
-It's so good and naturally gluten free!
+Serve this as a gluten-free Thanksgiving side dish or anytime of the year.

-I've had my eye on this dish from my friend Julia's blog for quite a while.
-She calls it Riso Condito and when I finally got around to making it I was doing the happy dance in my kitchen and had to let her know how good it was!
+I love rice, so naturally I’ve had my eye on this dish from my friend Julia’s blog for quite a while.
+She’s Sicilian and calls it Riso Condito.
 I made minor tweaks to her original recipe but for the most part I followed it pretty close.
-This reheats well the next day so you could make it the night before and heat it up when it's time to eat.
+This reheats well the next day so you could make it the night before and heat it up when it’s time to eat.

 Use a good quality sweet Italian chicken or turkey sausage for this.
-If you can't find one, Julia calls for using two links of Italian pork sausage and ground turkey meat to make up the difference.
+If you can’t find one, Julia calls for using two links of Italian pork sausage mixed with ground turkey meat to lighten it up.
 To serve this as a main dish, double the portion.
-It would be 7 servings, 1 1/2 cups.

 Chicken Sausage Brown Rice Stuffing with Celery and Mushrooms